Plumas County Cal-TREX Public Information

 FAQs:How can I stay informed about TREX burns?

 Plumas County Fire Safe Council and Feather River RCD Facebook pages will be regularly updated during the event.
 Updates will be sent to Plumas News.
 You can use the form at the left to register your interest in updates and you will be added to an email list.
 Who is the responsible party for the planned burn(s)?
 The TREX burns are planned on both public and private lands.
 On public lands, a qualified burn boss from Plumas National Forest will be responsible for burn day operations.
-On private lands a nationally qualified burn boss from the Nature Conservancy will lead burn day operations. |
+On private lands a state or nationally qualified burn boss or their trainee, will lead burn day operations. |

 What conditions will be considered safe to burn?